fanfan42/ansible-role-lsw/documentation/Passthrough.md

 If your Windows is on a dedicated disk, start the VM, search "Disk management" and either:
 * expand the C: drive (Not possible with Windows 11 in **normal** mode)
-* create another partition called "DATA" for example which will be mounted on D:
+* or create another partition called "DATA" for example which will be mounted on D:

 ### Known Bugs